-During 2019, Midas Gold's objectives are to continue to advance the permitting process for the Stibnite Gold Project under National Environmental Policy Act and, in parallel, to advance the technical work and studies needed to support the completion of a feasibility study for the Project.
+During the remainder of 2019, Midas Gold's objectives continue to be to advance the permitting process for the Stibnite Gold Project under NEPA and, in parallel, to advance the technical work and studies needed to support the completion of a feasibility study for the Project.
 In conjunction with the foregoing, Midas Gold will continue to engage and consult with regulators, communities, tribes and other stakeholders to the best of its ability in respect of the concepts for the Project set out in the Plan of Restoration and Operations ("PRO") in order to ensure that plans for the restoration and redevelopment of the Project addresses concerns and issues to the extent environmentally, technically and commercially feasible.
+As part of this ongoing process, Midas Gold submitted a modified version of the PRO to the regulators in Q2/19 which incorporates a number of refinements to the original PRO that are designed to reduce footprint and improve environmental outcomes and enhance habitat.
+This modified PRO is being considered alongside other alternatives being assessed by the regulators under NEPA.
+Currently, the next milestone for the Project is the publication of the Draft EIS, which is anticipated to occur on or around the end of 2019, followed by a public comment period in Q1/20 and, subsequently, the publication of a final feasibility study for the Project.
+The extended permitting schedule related to delays announced in 2018 and early 2019, has provided Midas Gold the opportunity to undertake certain value engineering exercises and, where appropriate, to include the results of such evaluations in the planned feasibility study.
+As part of this Project optimization process, Midas Gold's personnel and its consultants are working to optimize various aspects of the Project, including mine planning, scheduling and stockpiling, plant layout and water management strategies.